captainzero93/security_harden_linux/README.md

 **What this means for you right now:**

-- Your firewall probably isn't even enabled - Any service you run is exposed to the internet
+* Your firewall probably isn't even enabled - any service you run is exposed to the internet
-- SSH ports are wide open to brute force attacks - Bots try  of passwords per hour
+* SSH ports are wide open to brute force attacks - bots try thousands of passwords per hour
-- Failed login attempts aren't tracked - Attackers get unlimited tries
+* Failed login attempts aren't tracked - attackers get unlimited tries
-- Your system accepts connections you never asked for - Port scanners probe you 24/7
+* Your system accepts connections you never asked for - port scanners probe you 24/7
-- Critical security updates might not install automatically - You could be vulnerable for weeks
+* Critical security updates might not install automatically - you could be vulnerable for weeks
-- The kernel runs with minimal protections - Exploits are easier to pull off
+* The kernel runs with minimal protections - exploits are easier to pull off
-- No intrusion detection - If someone breaks in, you won't know
+* No intrusion detection - if someone breaks in, you won't know

 **This isn't a Linux flaw** - it's a conscious trade-off.
 Distributions prioritize compatibility and ease-of-use for new users.
 That's great for getting started, but terrible for security.